Saudi Arabia to sign deals with Russia during visit - sources

 Dmitriev told Reuters in June after the RDIF agreed to buy a stake in Russian oil services company Eurasia Drilling that the fund would also welcome Saudi investment in the company.

-He said Saudi investors were already involved in a number of highly profitable projects in Russia, in sectors such as petrochemicals, infrastructure, logistics and hydropower, among others.

-Additional reporting by Olesya Astakhova; editing by David Clarke and Adrian Croft
+He said Saudi investors were already involved in a number of projects in Russia with high profitability, in sectors as petrochemicals, infrastructure, logistics and hydropower, among others.
+(Additional reporting by Olesya Astakhova; editing by David Clarke)